oppahansi/whereismysht/README.md

 - Google Play Data Safety: Data collected — No; Data shared — No; Processing — On-device only.

 ## License (Short Summary)
-This project uses the “Where is my Sht?
-Source-Available License.”
+This project uses the “Lend & Borrow Source-Available License.”
 See [LICENSE](LICENSE) for full terms.
 In short:
 - Personal use: You may view, modify, compile, use, and distribute source or binaries for non-commercial/personal use.
 - No commercial distribution of binaries without explicit permission.
 - Share-alike: Derivative works must use the same license, include attribution to oppahansi, and make full source code publicly available.